Lee-Binny/go-basic/README.md

 # go-chat
-The project to create a chat application using Golang and React.
+The project to create a real-time chat application using Golang(gin, gorilla) and React.

 ### Install
 ```shell